 Click here to find out more about the national Quality in Careers Standard by Prospects.

-Careers education gives students the skills, knowledge and understanding to manage their own lifelong learning and career development.
-Through CEIAG, students will be able to feel more positive about themselves, improve their motivation, raise their aspirations and take responsibility for their career plans.
+Careers education gives pupils the skills, knowledge and understanding to manage their own lifelong learning and career development.
+Through CEIAG, pupils will be able to feel more positive about themselves, improve their motivation, raise their aspirations and take responsibility for their career plans.

 What can you expect from CEIAG at Risedale: